gillesdegottex/percivaltts/README.md

 ```
 $ make
 ```
-Then, edit the `setenv.sh` file according to your CUDA/Theano installation (see above).
+Edit the `setenv.sh` file according to your CUDA/Theano installation (see above).

+Then, you will need the three following elements from any corpus:
+* `binary_label_601`

+    The same directory that you will find in Merlin, which is created by the NORMLAB Process.

+* `wav`

+    The waveforms directory aligned with the labels above

+* `file_id_list.scp`

+    The same file that you find in Merlin, which contains the basenames of each file in `binary_label_601` and `wav`.

-Make an experiment directory somewhere (preferably outside of the source code directory):
+Finally, make an experiment directory somewhere (preferably outside of the source code directory):
 ```
 $ mkdir ../exp
 $ cd ../exp